SoftUni-Internal/interactive-content/EN/01-Arrays/00-Definition.md

 [task-description]
 # Description

-Write a program which receives a **number** and prints the corresponding name of the day of week.
+Write a program which receives a number and prints out the corresponding name of the day of week.

 If the number is NOT a valid day, print `Invalid day!`.